amplication/docs/docs/welcome.md

 ## Key Features of Amplication

 Amplication helps you build a fully functional backend in minutes.
-Just define your [data models](/how-to/create-entity/), roles, [permissions](/how-to/set-access-permissions/), and Amplication will generate a Node.js application with everything you need.
+Just define your [data models](/how-to/create-entity/), roles, and [permissions](/how-to/set-access-permissions/) — and Amplication will generate a Node.js application with everything you need.

 All generated Node.js applications include the following features: